stffrdhrn/stffrdhrn.github.io/_posts/2020-12-13-cxx-exception-unwinding.md

 ![Pthread Signalled](/content/2020/pthread-signalled-seq.png)

-The above diagram shows a pthread that exits normally.
+The above diagram shows a pthread that is cancelled.
 When the thread is created `setjmp` will create the `cancel_jmp_buf`.
 In this case while the thread routine is running it is cancelled, the unwinder runs and at the end it calls `unwind_stop` which calls `longjmp`.
 After the